2025-2026 Coaches

-Each scholar is paired with a professional coach for a year of individualized coaching.
-TEF's individualized support for scholars based on coaching is centered on the scholar.
-Coaches are dedicated to developing and maintaining a trusting relationship and cultivating an environment of curiosity and growth that enables scholars to fully exercise their passions, goals, agency, and autonomy.
-This environment should encourage scholars to pursue educational and professional goals while discerning their unique vocational calling.
+Each of our fellows and scholars is paired with a professional coach for a year of individualized coaching.
+Our innovative and intentional approach centers our fellows and scholars in a holistic and caring environment.
+Over the year, coaches are dedicated to developing and maintaining a trusting relationship, cultivating an environment of curiosity and growth that enables our fellows and scholars to fully exercise their passions, goals, agency, and autonomy.
+This unique, encouraging approach invites fellows and scholars to explore and pursue educational, professional, and personal goals while discerning their unique vocational calling.
+Our coaching is based on the fundamental truth that you are a whole person and a beloved child of God that the world needs.

 &